Bothrops: Behavior

 Most species of Bothrops are nocturnal, although a few found at higher altitudes are active during the day.
 Otherwise, they may be seen on cloudy days or during periods of rain.
 Most are terrestrial, though all are capable of climbing.
-One species, B. insularis, which is endemic to Ilha da Queimada Grande, is considered to be semi arboreal.
+One species, B. insularis, which is endemic to Ilha da Queimada Grande, is considered to be semiarboreal.
 This species, unlike most Bothrops, preys primarily on birds, due to the absence of native mammal species on Queimada Grande.
-This feeding habit probably accounts for their more arboreal lifestyle compared with their mainland cousins.
+This feeding habit probably accounts for their more arboreal lifestyle compared with their mainland cogenerics.
 Many species of Bothrops exhibit tail vibration behavior when disturbed.

 Venom

 Members of the genus Bothrops are responsible for more fatalities in the Americas than any other group of venomous snakes.
 In this regard, the most important species are B. asper, B. atrox, and B. jararaca.
-Without treatment, the fatality rate is estimated to be about 7%, but with treatment this is reduced to 0.5–3%.
+Without treatment, the fatality rate is estimated to be about 7.0%, but with treatment, this is reduced to 0.5–3.0%.